Last Updated on January 16, 2022 by Oddmund Groette

 We are no fans of owning gold, even though we own a few ounces.
 The reason for not owning gold is simple: it doesn’t produce any valuable products or services and gold requires cash outlays for storage unless you bury it in your garden.
 The good thing is that if all goes to hell, you can dig out your gold and use it for barter.

-If you’re a gold bug, is it better to buy and sell gold by trend-following?
+If you’re a gold bug, is it better to buy and sell gold by trend-following the gold price?

 Trend following involves riding the trend.
 But what is a trend?
 You want to be long when the trend is up, and you want to be out or short when the trend is down.
 But just like stocks, gold has an upward bias, thus shorting is, of course, very difficult.

 Besides, you need to define what a trend is, and in this article, we use the moving average to define the trend.

 Prior to 1971, the USD was part of the Bretton Woods system, but in 1971 Richard Nixon “shocked” the markets and took the dollar off.
 Thus, from that date, the USD and gold were formally independent of each other.
 Because of this we only test gold from 1971 onwards.

 Gold tends to move in leaps and bounds:

 The monthly chart above shows that gold tends to move in leaps and bounds and being “idle” for long periods of time, something that bodes well for trend-following strategies.

 Trend following gold by using moving averages:

 Let’s first look at how the 12-month average fits on the gold price: